 -

-credit bureaus.
-This agreement must be in place prior to reporting tradelines to the credit
+This agreement must be established before reporting tradelines to the credit bureaus

 -